Bighorn Canyon National Recreation Area: Caving

+Ecology

+Fauna

+Bighorn Canyon provides habitat for at least 231 species of birds.
+Bighorn sheep, black bear, mule deer, mountain lions, pronghorn, coyotes, beavers, and marmots are among the species that live in the varied climates in the recreation area.
+The black-tailed prairie dog and the swift fox are both listed as Species of Concern by the Montana Department of Fish, Wildlife, & Parks and inhabit the North District of Bighorn Canyon.
+The gray wolf has been observed in the same region of Wyoming where the South District of Bighorn Canyon is located.

+Climate

+The North District of Bighorn Canyon is classified as semi-arid and receives an average of 18 inches of rain per year.
+The South District is a high desert with an annual rainfall of 6 to 10 inches.

 Park features

 Afterbay Lake, located below Yellowtail Dam, is a popular spot for trout fishing as well as for viewing ducks, geese and other animals.
 The Bighorn River below the Afterbay Dam is likewise a world-class trout fishing area.
 In addition, the area features many archeological and historical resources.
 Visitor centers and other developed facilities are located in Fort Smith, Montana, and near Lovell, Wyoming.

 Bighorn Canyon National Recreation Area has four historic ranches within its boundaries: